parameshwarbhat411/github-open-source-insights-pipeline/README.md

 ## Getting Started

-To get started with the GitHub Gems project, follow these steps (click on the links for guides):
+To get started with the work, follow these steps (click on the links for guides):

 ### Set up your IDE